 Safety Information: Sashimi is Raw Fish

 Eating sashimi outside of Japan should be done in restaurants with good reputations, so they can be trusted.
-If you decide to make your own, please refer to our other article for more information about sourcing and using fresh seafood.
+If you decide to make your own, please refer to this article for more information about sourcing and using fresh seafood.

 Miso Soup 味噌汁

-Once again we have another common item from our healthy food from Japan list!
+Gut-friendly, rich in umami, and oh so relaxing.
+Once again we have another popular item from our healthy food from Japan list!

 Technically fermented soy bean paste, miso would seem to be high-carb

 at first glance.
 But in fact, only a small amount is needed to make

 Miso soup comes in many varieties and is easily customisable to your liking.
 You can get miso pastes with different strengths, colours, and flavours, such as a light white miso (shiromiso) or the more intense red miso (akamiso).
 Interestingly, this beloved dish is thought to have first come from the Jōmon era, which likely means over 3,000 years ago!